 Keep up with your orthodontics treatments in Calhoun, GA by attending your regularly scheduled appointments with us.
 This will give us the opportunity to provide you with the treatment you may need as it arises and provide you with the care you need.

 Avoid Bigger Problems Later On

 It’s key to properly take care of your braces.
 Should you neglect them, you stand to experience more discomfort than necessary.
-There are a number of risks you are taking when not following the appropriate oral hygiene techniques.
+There are a number of risks you are taking when not following the appropriate oral hygiene techniques while wearing braces offered in Calhoun, GA.
 Complications that may occur can be costly and affect the results you were looking for.
 Examples of ways that you could be impacted can include:

 - Cavities that require treatment while wearing braces.
 This will require orthodontics to remove brackets in order to repair the tooth.

 - A mouthful of cavities after your braces have been removed